MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

     EvtQueryGenVendorDescription, sizeof(NIC_VENDOR_DESC));
 ```

-Once you've set up the OID queue the way you like, you create it with NetRequestQueueCreate.
-Example:
+Once you've set up the OID queue the way you like, call [**NetRequestQueueCreate method**](netrequestqueuecreate.md) to create the queue:

 ```ManagedCPlusPlus
 status = NetRequestQueueCreate(&config, WDF_NO_OBJECT_ATTRIBUTES, NULL);